What is the Join Index?

 If we want to overcome any possible deviation between indexed columns and the queried columns, it is feasible to store the pseudo-column ROWID in the join index, which allows the usage of this index even if not all needed columns are available in the query.

 Teradata will get the missing columns from the base table (as it has the ROWID available, this is the same as primary index access).

 The bulk load utilities can only be used if there is no join index defined.

-However, a multi-table join index is usually used for pre-joining tables to avoid expensive online joins, for example, when creating ad-hoc reports.
+However, a multi-table join index is usually used for pre-joining tables to avoid expensive online joins, such as creating ad-hoc reports.
 Joins are one of the most expensive tasks.
 Often large amounts of data have to be redistributed.

-The big advantage of the Join Index is that the maintenance is completely done by Teradata and optimized methods are used to e.g. keep an Aggregate Join Index up to date without having to re-aggregate the whole index table with every small change.
+The big advantage of the Join Index is that Teradata completely does the maintenance, and optimized methods are used to e.g. keep an Aggregate Join Index up to date without re-aggregating the whole index table with every small change.